MaximillianZhao/forecasting-cash-demand-in-atms/README.md

 1. Exploratory Data Analysis:

-   Examining patterns and trends within the data which justify the use of KNN regression techniques
+   Examining patterns within the data which justify the use of KNN regression.

-2. KNN Regression:
+3. KNN Regression:

-   Implementing KNN regression tuning parameters and testing on training data
+   Implementing KNN regression and evaluating results.